Summers in Muskegon are busy with festivals and celebrations almost every week.

 A welcome sign of warmer days is the opening of Western Market.
 The block full of incubator businesses in chalets offers many delectable options.
 It’s anchored by Melt Gourmet Sandwiches with kicked-up grilled cheese on one end and Hey Sugar Cotton Candy Co. on the other.

 Both are childhood favorites that are taken to the next level.
-In between, you’ll find soul food straight from Atlanta at She’s Divine Cuisine and artisan baked goods at Blue Pineapple Cafe.
+In between, you’ll find soul food straight from Atlanta at She’s Divine Cuisine, artisan baked goods at Blue Pineapple Cafe and gluten-free goodies at NOVA Super.Natural.Bakery

 The culinary scene in Muskegon is truly as hot as our sandy beaches on a sunny day.
 And summer brings out an extra layer of flavor.